Gain insight into which channels drive the most visits, orders, and revenue.

 What appears in the Traffic sources panel depends on your plan or the type of trial site you started.

-- Website trials and sites on the Website Personal and Website Business plans have traffic sources by visit.
+- Website trials and sites on the Personal and Business plans have traffic sources by visit.

-- Commerce trials and sites on the Commerce Basic and Commerce Advanced plans have traffic sources by multiple KPIs (key performance indicators), including revenue, orders, and conversion.
+- Commerce trials and sites on the Commerce, Professional, and Premium plans have traffic sources by multiple KPIs (key performance indicators), including revenue, orders, and conversion.

-- Commerce trials and sites on the Website Business, Commerce Basic, and Commerce Advanced plans can track individual campaigns created from the URL builder.
+- Commerce trials and sites on the Business, Commerce, Professional, and Premium plans can track individual campaigns created from the URL builder.

 - On all plans, the Direct, Email, Referral, Social, and Search channels display.

-- Commerce trials and sites on the Website Business, Commerce Basic, and Commerce Advanced plans have separate Display ads, Paid search, and Paid social channels.
+- Commerce trials and sites on the Business, Commerce, Professional, and Premium plans have separate Display ads, Paid search, and Paid social channels.

 What determines a traffic source?